lukso-network/lukso-playground/README.md

 # 🤹 LUKSO Playground

-A comprehensive development playground for building on the LUKSO blockchain.
-This repository contains both DApp examples and smart contract templates to help you get started with LUKSO's [LSP](https://docs.lukso.tech/standards/standards-roadmap) standards.
+A comprehensive set of code examples and development playground for building on the LUKSO blockchain with the LSP standards.

+This repository contains Typescript and Solidity code examples to help you get started building dApps and smart contracts with LUKSO's [LSP](https://docs.lukso.tech/standards/standards-roadmap) standards.

 ## 🚀 Getting Started

 ### Prerequisites

-**This repository uses the [bun](https://bun.sh) toolkit to manage packages and run scripts.
+**This repository uses [bun](https://bun.sh) to manage packages and run scripts.
 Make sure to [install it](https://bun.sh/docs/installation) first.**

 ### Installation